convisoappsec/conviso-docs/docs/cli/assets.md

 ```

-From the moment it is created, you can access [Assets Management](../general/assets_management.md) to have asset visibility on the platform.
+From the moment it is created, you can access [Asset Management](../../modules/asset-management) to have asset visibility on the platform.

 ## Support
 If you have any questions or need help using our product, please don't hesitate to contact our [support team](mailto:support@convisoappsec.com).